How to Add Your Business to Google Maps

 While Google search is the starting point for the vast majority of searches that result in website visits, Google Maps is also a big driver of clicks and footfall to businesses that have a physical location, like a store or a restaurant.

 Google My Business is the most important aspect of any Local SEO campaign, as it's required for ranking in the Local Pack results (aka Map Pack results).
-This makes creating an account the first step any local business should take to boost their local SEO.
+This makes creating an account the first step any local or small business should take to boost their local SEO.

 You can check your Google My Business has been setup correctly by running a Free WooRank Review.